msrocean/Tik_Tok/README.md

-# Tik_Tok
+:WARNING: Experimental - PLEASE BE CAREFUL.
+Intended for Reasearch purposes ONLY.

-This repository contains code &amp; data for Tik-Tok paper.
+This repository contains the code and data to demonstrate the Experiments of Tik-Tok, and reproduce the results of the PETS 2020 paper:
+# Tik-Tok: The Utility of Packet Timing in Website Fingerprinting Attacks